rezemika/humanized_opening_hours/README.md

 **Humanized Opening Hours** is a Python 3 module allowing a simple usage of the opening_hours fields used in OpenStreetMap.
 It provides especially a function to get a good-looking opening hours description from a field.

+Any pull request (following PEP-8) is more than welcome!

 ```python
 >>> import humanized_opening_hours
 >>> field = "Mo-Fr 06:00-21:00; Sa,Su 07:00-21:00"